• Film, Photos, Voigtlander

 First roll from the new camera

-For the first time ever i had trouble loading the film onto the spools.
+For the first time ever I had trouble loading the film onto the spools.
 It kept getting stuck, and would crease and bunch up..
 I started to loose patience so decided to chop the film randomly in half and load the rest of the negatives on the other spool.
-By that time i was thinking about chucking the whole film out.
-I wasnt in the best of moods.
-But i eventually stopped having a sook and put the Fujifilm Acros in Rodinal at 1+50 for 14 minutes.
-It turned out ok i think, not perfect though.
-Temperature was about 16 degrees which probably didnt help.
+By that time I was thinking about chucking the whole film out.
+I wasn’t in the best of moods.
+But I eventually stopped having a sook and put the Fujifilm Acros in Rodinal at 1+50 for 14 minutes.
+It turned out ok I think, not perfect though.
+Temperature was about 16 degrees which probably didn’t help.

 I went back to the Opera House again.
-I know its touristy, but i think its one of the more interesting structures in Sydney.
+I know its touristy, but I think its one of the more interesting structures in Sydney.
 I really likes it’s angles and curves and scale.
 Its very unique.
 I’m going to keep going back there trying to shoot some non touristy compositions.

-Oh, and i had the 35mm on for all (except the last) of these shots.
+Oh, and I had the 35mm on for all (except the last) of these shots.

 scan-080528-0015-copy-2